Dead. Dead as a door nail.

 Can we Stick to it?

-I’ll answer this question at the end.
+I’ll come back to that in a minute.
 But starting out, we wanted something that we’d keep using over and over so it didn’t find a place next to our gym membership.

 We narrowed our search down to two models, the Cellerciser and the JumpSport Mini-Trampoline.